callags/ncs-web/readme.md

 From what I've read from the installation page of Laravel you can setup everything on Mac and Linux.
 Not sure if there's a way to do it on Windows, but you could look into setting up a virtual machine such as Virtualbox or VMWare.
-For example, I'm using a Debian 9 VM on Virtualbox.
+For example, I'm using a Debian 9 VM on Virtualbox to host the website for development.

 Once you download/clone the project onto your computer you can start the local web server by entering "php artisan start" in the directory it was copied into.